Permify/permify/docs/documentation/blog/2023-01-22-team-permission-system-node-express-auth0.md

 ## Step 1: Build team permission authorization model

 Authorization model is basically the structure of set of rules that give users or services permission to access some data or perform a particular action.
-Before creating the authorization lets remember our user types and rules for this example.
+Before creating the authorization model, lets remember our user types and rules for this example.
 We have 4 different user types to create a simple team permission system:

 - **Member:** Member of the organization and can only view teams.
 - **Admin:** Administrator in an organization; can view, edit and delete the team resources.